 IETF Funded Research

-Research News – Outcomes & Reports
+Research – Outcomes & Reports

 Brain donation (also called postmortem examination or autopsy) is the only way to find the cause of essential tremor.
-Researchers at Columbia University, with the help of the IETF, maintain a centralized brain bank.
+Researchers at Yale University, with the help of the IETF, maintain a centralized brain bank.
 This brain bank will enable doctors to begin actively studying what happens in the brains of people with ET.